On this page

 - old conviction information under the Commonwealth Spent Convictions Scheme

-- ehealth record information under the Personally Controlled Electronic Health Records Act 2012 and Individual Healthcare Identifiers under the Healthcare Identifiers Act 2010
+- My Health Record information under the My Health Records Act 2012 and Individual Healthcare Identifiers under the Healthcare Identifiers Act 2010

 Who doesn't have responsibilities under the Privacy Act?